truxoft/dkim_policy/README.md

 #### Query DKIM signing policies of a domain

+2016/01/11 NOTE:

+### Native Solution for Exim

+Although the dkim_policy Perl script is useful for manual testing, and has some advantages for the use in Exim, I finally managed to replicate very similar functionality with using just native Exim commands (namely the dnsdb() directive).
+For most Exim administrators, the native version of DKIM policy checking is more acceptable.
+Please find the native solution in the file EXIM.conf in this package.

+### Perl Script

 This script was written to allow better exploiting the possibilities of DKIM in Exim.